luidale/starpa/README.rst

 - *align*

 Bowtie2 is used to align reads to the genome.
-All matches to the genome are recorded.
+All matches to the genome are reported.
+More sensitive alignment can be chosen from parameter file.
+Then the initially unmapped reads will be remapped with shorter seed length (in first alignment 22, second alignment 14).

 - *sam_sort*